wrekklol/Portal-Releases/docs/IScriptBehaviour.Run().md

 ## IScriptBehaviour.Run() Method

 Run function, must be overridden.

-           Gets called when its owning module is running, for example by pressing the "Run Behaviour" button in the GUI.
+Gets called when its behaviour is running, for example by pressing the "Run Behaviour" button in the GUI.

 ```csharp
 void Run();